jehna/humanify/README.md

 ### Installation

-The fastest way to use the tool is to run it using `npx`:
+The fastest way to try out the tool is to run it using `npx`:

 ```
-npx humanify
+npx humanifyjs
 ```

 This will download the tool and run it locally.
 If you want to install the tool